The Bank of England Monetary Policy Committee meets several times a year to decide on the base interest rate.

 By setting the base rate, the Bank of England can respond to changes in the UK economy.

-With the base rate being held for the fourth time in a row, many are wondering when it will start to go down.
-This depends on how long it takes for inflation to fall to the Bank of England’s target of 2 per cent.
+Now the base rate has been reduced for the first time in over four years, many are wondering whether it will continue to go down.
+This depends on whether inflation is stable at the government’s target of two per cent.
 Interest rates affect the cost of borrowing money and the Bank of England raises them to reduce people’s spending and bring down inflation.

 What do interest rates mean for businesses?